aragos/tichu-tournament/docs/api.md

 * **400**: Validation failed for one or more of the fields in the score.
 * **403**: The score for this hand has already been submitted, and the user does not own this tournament or is not logged in.
-* **404**: The tournament with the given ID does not exist, or the board/pair numbers are invalid.
+* **404**: The tournament with the given ID does not exist, the board/pair numbers are invalid or the pairs are not scheduled to play this board in the tournament movement scheme.
 * **500**: Server failed to score the hand for any other reason.

 ### Delete score for hand (DELETE /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)